PolarCookie/PolarGuides/README.md

 TLDR: You're safe if you do quests that are 5 levels below you, but at 6 level you get 80% xp, for most cases it's ok to finish these as they are on route with other 100% quests, but any lower and you can start dropping.

 ## PANIC; ZYGOR IS SPAMMING MY CHAT!
 If you're getting "Zygor Guides Viewer: WARNING: quest has no such goal!
-Step X, line Y, quest Z, goal W", it means that the server needs to fix fix the goals for quest Z. Usually happens for exploration or escort quests.
+Step X, line Y, quest Z, goal W", it means that the server needs to fix the goals for quest Z. Usually happens for exploration or escort quests.

 ## Will you translate the horde guide?
-Lol, no. (get in touch if you feel like doing it yourself, I can help out).
+Lol, no. (get in touch if you feel like doing it yourself, I can help).

 # step_fix.py
 Run this program to either fix or remove all step comments.